|

 Key Takeaways

-The single-LLM era is over: 37% of enterprises use 5+ models in production; most successful companies use model portfolios tuned to use case, risk, and cost.
+1. The single-LLM era is over: 37% of enterprises use 5+ models in production; most successful companies use model portfolios tuned to use case, risk, and cost.
+For a broader perspective on building a multi-model strategy, see our multi-model AI strategy guide.

-The technology is mature and accessible: Open-source frameworks (RouteLLM, LiteLLM, GPTCache) and enterprise platforms like Swfte Connect provide production-ready solutions.
+7. The technology is mature and accessible: Open-source frameworks (RouteLLM, LiteLLM, GPTCache) and enterprise platforms like Swfte Connect provide production-ready intelligent routing solutions out of the box.

 Ready to implement intelligent routing for your AI infrastructure?
 Explore Swfte Connect to see how our smart routing and round-robin capabilities help enterprises orchestrate multiple AI providers while reducing costs by up to 85%.